 What is the difference between waterproof and water-resistant outdoor blinds?

-Which coatings improve the water repellence of outdoor blind fabrics?
+What types of coatings improve the waterproofing of outdoor blinds?

-How does the Australian climate affect the waterproofing needs of outdoor blinds?
+How does proper installation influence the waterproof performance of outdoor blinds?

-What common mistakes reduce the waterproof performance of outdoor blinds?
+What common installation mistakes reduce the waterproof effectiveness of outdoor blinds?